3uchris/BankProject/README.md

 2.You run sqlc to generate Go code that presents type-safe interfaces to those queries 3.You write application code that calls the methods sqlc generated

+--Golang Unit test
 I will write unit test for those CURD operation, to see whether the automatcally generated code works. all those unit test will be wrote in the sqlc folder: account_test.go, entry_test.go, and transfer.test.go in order to write teh test, we have to set up the connection and the Queries object first , and we write a main_test.go

 we create folder "util" and we are gonna create a better way to generate test data instead of filling them manually as what we did for the create account arguement, we create a random.go.
 It is very important if we have a column with unique constrain in the database.

+--Golang DB Transaction(combines some operations from several tables) Database Transaction is a single unit of work, that often made up of multiple database operations.

+In this case, we firstly create a transfer record with specific amount, and create two entries for account1 and account2, and subtract and add the specific amount to the two accounts.

+We use database transaction, because (1)to provide a reliable and consistent unit of work, even in case of system failure (2)To provide isolation between programs that access the database concurrently
+ACID property:(1)Atomicity:Either all operations complete successfully or the transaction fails and the db is unchanged.(2)Consistency:The db state must be valid after the transaction.
+All constraints must be statisfied.
+(3)Isolation:Concurrent transaction must not affect each other.(4)Durability: Data written by a successful transaction must be recorded in persistent storage.

+we start a transaction with the BEGIN statement, then we write a series of normal SQL queries, if all the transaction is successful, we COMMIT the transaction to make it permanent, ROLLBACK the transaction otherwise.